axiom-crypto/worldcoin-aggregation/aggregation_circuit/README.md

 - root
 - claimRoot – the Keccak Merkle root of the tree whose leaves are keccak256(abi.encodePacked(receiver_i, nullifierHash_i)).
 Leaves with indices greater than num_proofs - 1 are given by keccak256(abi.encodePacked(address(0), bytes32(0)))
 ```

-The configuration parameter `max_proofs` specifies the maximum number of claims in a single circuit, and must be a power of two.

 - **WorldcoinLeafCircuitV2** -  It has all the constraints that the V1 circuit has.
     - In addition, it calculates the claim root for the subtree.